SUHANI102003/UART-FIFO/README.md

 A Verilog-based **UART (Universal Asynchronous Receiver/Transmitter)** design integrated with **FIFO buffers** to enable efficient and reliable serial communication between devices.

 ### UART
 A universal asynchronous receiver and transmitter (UART) is a circuit that sends and receives data through a serial line.
+UART's are usually used with the RS-232 standard and contain a receiver and transmitter.
+However in this example only a receiver is used.

+The serial transmission starts with a 'start bit' which is 0, followed by data bits, and ends with a 'parity bit' and a 'stop bit'.
+Transmission of a single byte is show in the following figure:

+The transfer is asynchronous, which mean that there is no clock information, therefore the receiver and transmitter must agree on what baud rate,stop bits and parity bit are used.
+In this example one byte will be transferred with a baud rate of 19,200, 1 stop bit and no parity bits.

+An oversampling scheme will be used to estimate the middle point of the data bit at a rate 16 times the baud rate, as shown in the figure below.

 ---